Encore (Cheryl Lynn song)

 "Encore" is a 1983 R&B hit single for popular R&B/soul singer Cheryl Lynn.
 The song is written and produced by the highly successful Minneapolis funk duo, Jimmy Jam & Terry Lewis.
 Although the single peaked at #69 on the Hot 100, it was the duo's first number one R&B hit as producers/writers and Lynn's second number one charting R&B single.
-It is the opening track to her album Preppie.
+Released as the second single from her 5th studio album Preppie, it would become the most successful.
 The song was also a popular dance track, reaching number six on the US Dance chart.